henry2004y/Ganymede/menu5.md

 The MHD wave equations that describe the coupling between the fast compressional mode and the shear Alfvén mode are complicated and have not been completely solved analytically, even in a simple dipole geometry.

-Downstream of the quasi-perpendicular portion of the bow shock, solar wind protons and heavier ions (helium ions) are  preferentially heated in the perpendicular direction to the magnetic field.(Why?
-Magnetic field draping effect?)
-This heating creates strong temperature anisotropies which lead to intense wave growth.
+Downstream of the quasi-perpendicular portion of the bow shock, solar wind protons and heavier ions (helium ions) are  preferentially heated in the perpendicular direction to the magnetic field.[^heating] This heating creates strong temperature anisotropies which lead to intense wave growth.
 Several kinds of instabilities can be triggered: mirror mode instability and L-mode electromagnetic ion-cyclotron instability (EMIC).
 EMIC mode dominates when the plasma β is low while mirror mode dominates when the plasma β is high.
 Slow modes may also be present within a transition layer close to the subsolar magnetopause, although they are expected to suffer strong damping.

+[^heating]: Yuxi provides me with a nice starting point to think about this.
+The 1st adiabatic invariant, i.e. magnetic moment $\mu_m = \frac{1}{2}m v_\perp^2 / B$ is almost conserved if the gyromotion is not violated.
+Across the quasi-perpendicular shock, the strength of the magnetic field increases, so the perpendicular thermal velocities must increase to maintain the magnetic moment.
+Therefore the perpendicular direction is preferentially heated downstream of the shock.
+For example, if the B field is increased by a factor of 2, then the ion perpendicular thermal velocity should increase by a factor of $\sqrt{2}$, and the ion perpendicular pressure should also increase by a factor of 2?
+In my 2D equatorial run with $Bz=-5$ nT, at downstream $Bz=-15$ nT, but the pressure anisotropy ($P_\perp / P_\parallel$) reaches ~20.
+Why is that?

 All mode identifications are based on _linearized_ theory in a _homogeneous_ plasma and there are clear indications, in both the data and in numerical simulations, that nonlinearity and/or inhomogeneity modify even the most basic aspects of some modes.